article banner

 As an example, CrowdStrike’s acquisition of UK based Humio in Q1 2021 served to expand CrowdStrike’s footprint further outside of traditional cyber security.
 We suspect to see more of these kinds of interesting trade acquisitions, funded by both public market capital and private equity, as the larger players look to extend capability and geographic reach into 2022 and beyond.

-To discuss deals within the infrastructure software sector further, contact Andy Morgan or Gareth Davies.
+To discuss deals within the infrastructure software sector further, contact Andy Morgan.

 Article